 This guest post is written by Milan Stojković, online travel marketing professional from MS Travel Marketing.

 With 328 million active users, Twitter is the ideal place to promote your company.
-You’ve setup your account, grown your list of followers organically & started tweeting, but how do you reach travelers and sell more tours?
+You’ve set up your account, grown your list of followers organically, and started tweeting, but how do you reach travelers and sell more tours?

 The fundamental elements are #hashtags and following keywords.

 It’s necessary to regularly follow the relevant hashtags and keywords that are related to your offer using the Twitter search function – the more frequently, the better!